tosca-har/pngscene/README.md

 ```
 Now we will add some colours and spheres.
 A sphere 'geometry' is made with a size (in this case 0.04 m) and used for 9 different sphere meshes.
 Each sphere mesh gets a material with a colour.
 We are using the standard material.
 The colours are set in the parameters list.
 In this website they will relate to the method the potters used to make the jars.
 We want to colour the jars by how they were made.
 Some communities used coils, while others used moulding and the 'paddle and anvil' method.
 The spheres we are creating now will form part of the key that lets the viewer know how the pots were made, by having them in a parameter list, we can just change the hex code and the key and pots will all change.
 Start with these values and alter them later if you want.

 For each sphere we also set its position in x, y, z order.
-Different graphics programs use different co-ordinate systems.
-In Three.js x is left (-) and right (+), y is down (-) and up (+) and z is far (-) and near (+).
+Different graphics programs and game engines use [different co-ordinate systems](https://twitter.com/freyaholmer/status/1325556229410861056).
+In Three.js x is left (-) and right (+), y is down (-) and up (+) and z is far (-) and near (+), i.e. it is a Y up, right-handed system.

 After:
 ```
-    let container, camera, scene, renderer; // declare the variables
+    // Variables
 ```
 Add:
 ```